-If we find studies that are similar enough to combine, we will conduct a meta-analysis (Borenstein 2009).
-We will use the I statistic to measure heterogeneity among the trials in each analysis.
-If we identify substantial heterogeneity we will explore it by prespecified subgroup analysis.
+If we find a sufficient number of studies we will conduct a metaanalysis.
+We will use the I^2 statistic to measure heterogeneity among the trials in each analysis.
+If we identify substantial heterogeneity, we will explore it by pre-specified subgroup analysis.